-A p n junction is said to be operating under the biasing condition it is connected across an electric supply.
-The Potential difference across the p n junction can be applied in two ways, namely Forward Biasing and Reverse Biasing.
+A p n junction is said to be operating under the biasing condition if it is connected across an electric supply.
+The potential difference across the p n junction can be applied in two ways, namely Forward Biasing and Reverse Biasing.

-When the positive terminal of a DC source or battery is connected to p-type, and the negative terminal to n-type semiconductor of a pn junction as shown in the figure below, the junction is said to be in Forward Bias condition.
+When the positive terminal of a DC source or battery is connected to p-type, and the negative terminal to the n-type semiconductor of a pn junction as shown in the figure below, the junction is said to be in Forward Biased condition.

 The external voltage applied to a p n junction that cancels the potential barrier to constitute an easy flow of current through it is called Forward Biasing.

 When the p n junction is forward biased the following points are important.
 They are as follows:

 - The junction potential barrier is reduced and at some forward voltage, it is eliminated.

 - The junction offers low resistance, known as Forward Resistance (Rf) to the flow of current through it.

 - The magnitude of the flow of the current through the circuit depends upon the applied forward voltage.